01 of 06

 04 of 06

 San Diego Christmas Lights

 The photo above was taken at "Christmas Card Lane," on Oviedo Street off Black Mountain Road, where homeowners create huge lighted cards as Christmas greetings.
 It runs December 10 through 31, but it's far from the only show in town.
-We found out about it from our colleague in San Diego, a native San Diegan who has a long list of lighted neighborhoods that are sure bets to get you to say: "Ooohhh...Aaaaah."Continue to 5 of 6 below.
+You can find a long list of more lighted San Diego neighborhoods that are sure bets to get you to say: "Ooohhh...Aaaaah."Continue to 5 of 6 below.

 05 of 06